jleung97/comp20-s2018-team1/README.md

 	* How many people swiped in in the last hour?
 	* Approximately how long do people stay in the dining hall for?
 * Google’s busy API:
+  	* What are the popular times for this particular location?
 * All:
 	* How many people are at location x?
 	* What is the capacity of location x?